-- Promoting awareness of cardiomyopathy and sudden cardiac arrest
+- Promoting awareness of cardiomyopathy and preventing sudden cardiac arrest

 - Identifying and diagnosing at-risk children with cardiomyopathy

-- Improving health outcomes and preventing premature death
+- Improving health outcomes for children with cardiomyopathy

 - Providing better access to specialized medical care

-Whether you are a parent, family member, friend or person living with cardiomyopathy, you can take on the role of a CCF advocate and ask Congress to take action on cardiomyopathy-related legislation.
-Your personal story takes on an added importance when other families are also advocating for the same bill or issue.
+Whether you are a parent, family member, friend, or person living with cardiomyopathy, you can take on the role of a CCF advocate and ask Congress to take action on cardiomyopathy-related issues or bills that matter to you.
+There are different ways to contact your elected officials to communicate your views.
 Learn more

 Advocacy Training & Tools